Player Of The Month

 It could appear that the Iveys, Dwans and Dukes of the world have it all under control, but even world-class players have room for improvement in the advancing niche that is poker.

 Saving the best for last, a fish is defined by having less than adequate knowledge of the game of poker (to put it mildly).
-Known for their questionable play and behaviors, this is usually the easiest type of player to recognize.
+Known for their questionable play and behaviors, this is usually the easiest type of player to recognize, and the best poker player to have at your table.
 They may not understand even the most basic element of poker, such as small and big blind, or they may find themselves acting out of turn.
 They don’t always have to be novices, and they can even be regular players who just never understood the appropriate approach to the game.
 Regardless of their experience, these types of players will almost always be losers over the long haul, and will typically be the short term losers at your table too.

 It’s a reality that fish will be any experienced player’s best opportunity to make money.
 While the terms origin is a bit uncertain, its assumed that the term was handed down from the poker term “shark,” otherwise known as a very skillful player.
 Sharks typically feast on fish in the aquatic food chain, and you could make a strong argument that this is where their correlation began.
 Looking at things another way, fish are easily reeled in by fisherman – a loose metaphor for good players extracting value from a poker session.